 Once you check what authority is responsible for the admission of your Spain Visitor Visa / Spain Tourist Visa, you should then check when the right time to file an application is.

-According to the Short Stay visa rules for Spain, the earliest that you can submit an application is three months before the date of your planned trip to Spain, while the latest is two weeks in advance.
+According to the Short Stay visa rules for Spain, the earliest that you can submit an application is six months before the date of your planned trip to Spain, while the latest is two weeks in advance.

 Appoint an Interview